I’m excited to share with you my list of 10+ Must Have Gadgets and Gear for Your RV or Camper Van.

 A few years ago, I spent much of an entire year living full-time in my RV (motorhome) with my four children.
 In my 31 foot motorhome, I set out to take my homeschooled children to see all 50 States of the USA.
 By far, it was one of the best things I have ever decided to do.
 In addition, it is one of those things that I would go back and do again in a heartbeat.

 RV Life Stays With You

 Every single day, those days of RV Life stay with me.
 They were some of the best days of my life so far.
-Songs on the radio, smells of fresh cut grass or smoke-filled skies, Hollywood movies, and photographs of the trip take me back to moments on that grand adventure.
-There are times when I can see and feel myself behind that RV wheel driving.

 I can’t help but smile now every time I pass a Walmart sign.
 Why?
 I think back at my times Boondocking at Walmart.
-I remember one time practicing yoga the morning after a boondock, in the parking lot on my yoga mat.
+For example, I remember one time practicing yoga the morning after a boondock, in the parking lot on my yoga mat.

 And then there was that nearly empty, pristine $5/night campground in Nevada with its million dollar sunsets.

 Having your RV or Camper Van equipped with the right gadgets, gear, and accessories can make your experience comfortable, fun, and safe.
 For example, if you are trying to do all 50 USA States, a sticker map for the side of your rig is a super fun idea.